Legal language - We try to explain any legal language as we go along, but there is also a ‘What does it mean?’ section at the end.

 Quick check - am I in time?

 Did the breach of contract, or act of negligence not involving personal injury happen less than six years ago?

 Did it happen more than six years ago?

 You are out of time.
-Check to see if you come within the exceptions.
+Youmay want to get legal advice to see if you come within the exceptions to this rule.

 Did your personal injury happen less than three years ago?

 Did it happen more than three years ago?

 |Yes||You are out of time.
 Youmay want to get legal advice to see if you come within the exceptions to this rule.|

 If you bring a claim, you have to prove that the other person is legally at fault.
 You need to have a set of facts which are enough to justify a right to sue for money or to enforce a right.
 This is called ‘having a cause of action’.
 You will also have to prove how much your case is worth.

 There are two parts to what you have to prove in a civil claim: